flet-dev/website/docs/tutorials/python-todo.md

 ## Deploying the app

 Congratulations!
-You have created your first Python web app with Pglet, and it looks awesome!
+You have created your first Python web app with Flet, and it looks awesome!

 Now it's time to share your app with the world!